googlefonts/how-to-hint-variable-fonts/README.md

 **pt / ppem** (currently selected point/ppem size reflecting the selected resolution _(The resolution to display the text string and waterfall run in the main window can be changed (Display > Resolution > choose desired resolution).
 This can used to for proofing at different resolutions)_

-**grid-fitted:** showing whether hinting is turned on (grid-fitted) or off Toggle between the two states, ctrl g / ctlr g.
+**grid-fitted:** showing whether hinting is turned on (grid-fitted) or off Toggle between the two states, ctrl g / ctrl g.

-**PRO TIP** ctrl g, are worn out on my keyboard, Toggle between hinting and no hinting, always keeping the orignal outline in mind, to view and ensure that there is mimimal distortion between the two states.
-The hinted outline should not vary too much from the High resolution design, (proportion, shape, and no distortions)
+**PRO TIP** ctrl g, is worn out on my keyboard.
+While adding hints or reviewing the autohinter code, ctrl g allows to switch between hinting and no hinting.
+It is critial to always keep the original outline in mind, _(no hinting)_ to ensure that there is mimimal distortion between the two states.

+The hinted outline should not vary too much from the High resolution design, in proportion, shape, and no there should be no obvious distortions)

-**Pixels:** pixels on or off
+**Pixels:** pixels on / off

-**Device Units:** ??
+**Device Units:**

-**CTAA**  shows the current anti-aliasing settings, as choosen in Display options under Rasterizer settings (list other acronymns)
+**CTAA**  Shows the current anti-aliasing settings, as choosen in Display options under Rasterizer settings (list other acronymns??)

 **Tool bar**